Resources

 How can we reorganize our day to have more time?

 Well, you don’t necessarily need to completely redo your daily routine.
-If you are someone who wants to have more time in the day, you just need to prioritize what is important to you.
+If you want more time in the day, you need to prioritize what matters to you.

-If you feel like you are prioritizing what is important to you already and still feel like you are lacking quality time, then there is still something you can do.
+If you feel like you are already prioritizing what is important to you and still feel you are lacking quality time, there is still something you can do.

 Get up early.